A focus on lifelong learning this Children’s Week

 Outcome 1: Children have a strong sense of identity

-Providing care that makes children feel safe, secure and supported through comfortable relationships with educators makes a positive contribution a child’s sense of identity.
+Providing care that makes children feel safe, secure and supported through comfortable relationships with educators makes a positive contribution to a child’s sense of identity.
 Children should simultaneously be encouraged to explore their independence from this safe space and feel capable of expressing their feelings.

 In developing their identities, children can also seek a sense of belonging.
 Educators should strive to promote the shared connectedness children have through celebrating Australia while also developing their individual identities through encouraging pride in their diverse families, cultures, backgrounds and circumstances.